Add To Favorites

 Trash or treasure?
-List objects that are thrown in the trash each day.
-In small groups, brainstorm ways to reuse or recycle items on your lists.
+As a class list objects that are thrown in the trash each day.
+Break students into small groups, brainstorm ways to reuse or recycle items on the list.
 Gather clean, recycled, bags, boxes, plastic bottles, and other objects, such as small toys.
 Identify at least one way to reuse each object or avoid wasting it.
-Create a 3-D poster with your collection.
+Create a 3-D poster.

-Design an ERASE WASTE poster.
-Title your poster with Crayola® Erasable Colored Pencils.
+Students design an ERASE WASTE poster.
+Title the poster with Crayola® Erasable Colored Pencils.
 You could make swatches of color and then erase the words, decorate the letters, and make colorful borders by erasing.

-Fill your poster with your group’s favorite ideas.
+Fill the poster with the group’s favorite ideas.
 Air-dry glue before displaying where it will inspire others to ERASE WASTE.